vLaBiOmicS/Genome3D/README.md

 - **Cube Size:** 1.0
 - **Gap Between Cubes:** 0.2
 - **Base Heights:** A: 3, T: 4, C: 5, G: 6, N: 2

+### Result:

+- A 3D genome representation where each nucleotide is visualized as a cube with customizable height and spacing.
+- The ambiguous base N is represented as a gray cube.